infsun/forest-night-vscode/README.md

   <a href="https://github.com/sainnhe/forest-theme-vscode/blob/master/CHANGELOG.md">Changelog</a>
   <br><br>
 </p>

-This theme is dedicated to providing a comfortable working environment and precise code highlighting.

-**Note:** It's a good idea to use it with [redshift](http://jonls.dk/redshift/) or [f.lux](https://justgetflux.com/).
+This theme is an enhanced version of [sainnhe/vim-color-forest-night](https://github.com/sainnhe/vim-color-forest-night), it uses a more balanced color palette.

-**Note:** I personally recommend you to disable blur/transparent when using this theme for better experience.
+Although this theme is designed to be pleasant for eyes, I personally recommend you to use it with [redshift](http://jonls.dk/redshift/) or [f.lux](https://justgetflux.com/) for better eye protection.

 **Note:** This project is currently in very early stage and anything can be changed.